getredash/website/user-guide/about/main-features.md

+---
+description: Main features of Redash - web query editor, create visualizations and gather them into thematic dashboard, get real-time alerts when your data changes, API for extra flexibility.
+---

 # Main Features

 1. Query editor - enjoy all the latest standards like auto-complete and snippets.
 Share both your results and queries to support an open and data driven approach within the organization.